kudobuilder/operators/repository/spark/docs/3.0.0-1.1.0/installation.md

 #### Uninstalling the Spark Operator
 The KUDO Spark Operator installation includes Custom Resource Definitions (CRDs) for Spark Applications and the KUDO Spark Operator instances.
-While Operator instance can be used on a per-namespace basis, the Custom Resource Definitions are a cluster-global resource which requires a manual cleanup when all KUDO Spark Operator instances are uninstalled.
+While Operator instance can be used on a per-namespace basis, the Custom Resource Definitions are a cluster-scoped resource which requires a manual cleanup when all KUDO Spark Operator instances are uninstalled.

 To completely remove KUDO Spark Operator from a Kubernetes cluster:
 1. Wait for the running jobs to complete or terminate them